greganswer/greganswer.github.io/_posts/2023-03-15-prioritizing-tasks-roi-over-everything.md

 The workaround right now is to use the tags.
 This is perfectly fine.

-If this becomes a pain point for readers, I will asses the situation in that moment.
+If this becomes a pain point for readers, I will assess the situation in that moment.
 Not before.
 Even though I was hoping to make things ~~easier~~ prettier for myself, I just wasted time for a small potential return on investments (ROI).
 I need to focus on larger ROIs.